-To demonstrate the possible use of our Grid-enabled Matlab PSE we choose a basic problem of fluid dynamics, which is the two dimensional, external, laminar flow over a NACA four digit airfoil.
+The two-dimensional, external, laminar flow over a NACA four digit airfoil is a basic problem of fluid dynamics.
 A sketch and a sample solution of the problem are given in Fig. 1.
 At the velocity inlet the assumed free-stream velocity profile is constant, and the angle of attack is measured in the counter-clockwise direction to the horizontal.
 The upper and lower boundaries are periodic, and there is a pressure outlet on the right hand side of the computational domain.
-The airfoil profiles are generated by using standard NACA four digit expressions [17].
+The airfoil profiles are generated by using standard NACA four digit expressions [1].
 This problem can be solved using various CFD tools.
-The Geodise toolkit currently has two commercially available codes: Gambit and Fluent [18], for the mesh generation and solution processes, respectively.
+The Geodise toolkit currently has two commercially available codes: Gambit and Fluent [17], for the mesh generation and solution processes, respectively.
 Nevertheless it is possible to integrate different codes as long as they can be run on the Globus server.